FrancoLema/flightAPI/README.md

 # flightAPI
 API for flight search

 This application is a flight search tool built as part of a challenge.
 It’s developed with FastAPI, which enables high performance.
 For package management, I used Poetry.
 The application is fully containerized and organized with a simple, clear, and readable structure.

-Please note that I completed this within the estimated timeframe, focusing on the core requirements of the challenge; with more time, i could have added CI/CD pipelines, configured it to run in pods, and set up deployment.
+Please note that I completed this within the estimated timeframe, focusing on the core requirements of the challenge; with more time, i could have added a Redis container for cache, CI/CD pipelines, configured it to run in pods, and set up deployment.

 # Instructions for setup the application